Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 - Posterior Inferior Quadrant: Contains the inferior vestibular nerve.

-There is a close anatomical relationship between the motor root of the facial nerve, nervus intermedius and vestibulocochlear nerve.
+There is a close anatomical relationship between the motor root of the facial nerve, nervus intermedius and the vestibulocochlear nerve.
 This explains the disturbances in lacrimation, taste, salivary flow, hearing, balance or facial motor control that may result from lesions in either the cerebellopontine angle or internal acoustic meatus.

 Boundaries of Cerebellopontine angle: